Athena Guidelines¶

 - in general,

-should not be used in the event loop.
+INFOshould not be used in the event loop.

-can be used to print out potentially contradictory configurations or where the user-supplied configuration was over-ridden for some reason.
+In the initialize step, INFO messages can be used freely to print out the configuration received by Athena from the Python layer.
+WARNINGS can be used to print out potentially contradictory configurations or where the user-supplied configuration was over-ridden for some reason.

-messages should be used to assist other developers who are investigating problems later on.
+DEBUG messages should be used to assist other developers who are investigating problems later on.
 This might include (for example) printing out the properties of an object if it reaches a certain state.

-Error Handling in Athena and Production Scripts
+Error Handling in Athena and Production Scripts¶

-methods, and by catching any exception thrown from within the algorithm scope.
+Athena monitors the status of each top-level algorithm by looking at the StatusCode the algorithm returns from the initialize, execute, and finalize methods, and by catching any exception thrown from within the algorithm scope.
 By default if any algorithm throws an exception, Athena will wrap-up and terminate the job immediately.
-This behaviour can be changed by configuring the ExceptionSvc
+This behaviour can be changed by configuring the ExceptionSvc.
+For example, to tell Athena to ignore any error codes returned by the algorithm MyAlg, add the following to the configuration:

 cfg.addService(CompFactory.ExceptionSvc(Catch="LIST", Algorithms=[ "MyAlg=SUCCESS"]))

-, and it will skip to the next event (without writing the current event out) if an Algorithm returns StatusCode::RECOVERABLE
+During the event loop the AthenaEventLoopMgr will terminate the event loop if an Algorithm returns StatusCode::FAILURE, and it will skip to the next event (without writing the current event out) if an Algorithm returns StatusCode::RECOVERABLE.
+This default behaviour is controlled via the AthenaEventLoopMgr.FailureMode property:

 athena> from AthenaServices.AthenaServicesConf import AthenaEventLoopMgr